primatejs/primate/README.md

 # Primate, A JavaScript Framework

-A full-stack Javascript framework with batteries included, Primate relieves you of dealing with repetitive, error-prone tasks and lets you concentrate on writing effective, expressive code.
+A full-stack Javascript framework, Primate relieves you of dealing with repetitive, error-prone tasks and lets you concentrate on writing effective, expressive code.

 ## Installing